Help, My Child Won’t Eat Breakfast!

 He usually wakes up grumpy, even when he’s had a good sleep, and it’s literally anyone’s guess what his gripe with the world is going to be on any given day.

-And despite his many complaints about all the things he’s not happy about, one of the main causes of his grumpiness seems to be that he’s hungry (or hangry to be more specific!).
+And one of the main causes of his grumpiness seems to be that he’s hungry (or hangry to be more specific!).

 But, what should be an easy fix (i.e. food) is complicated by the fact that he has zero interest in breakfast.